-taxonomy.
-While the taxonomy does not explicitly recognise the activities of these assets as green, in some cases, it is possible that they can qualify based on their characteristics or if they undertake another related activity specified in the taxonomy as sustainable - including a suitable level of renovation and improvement, or by installing on-site renewables generation.
+A few asset classes, including social infrastructure such as buildings, do not have activities that match the EU Taxonomy.
+While the EU Taxonomy does not explicitly recognize the activities of these assets as green, in some cases, it is possible that they can qualify based on their characteristics or if they undertake another related activity specified in the Taxonomy as sustainable - including a suitable level of renovation and improvement, or by installing on-site renewables generation.
 As such, compliance is based on when that asset was built and what technology it uses, and it is not possible to qualify these companies as they are not explicitly identified as sustainable in the taxonomy.
-They are thus classified in this study as 'un-qualified'.
+They are thus classified in this study as "un-qualified".

-The EU taxonomy takes an activitybased approach to financial products, rather than an asset-based approach.
+The EU Taxonomy takes an activity-based approach to financial products, rather than an asset-based approach.
 This leads to some key types of infrastructure assets being excluded but which are essential to enabling other sustainable activities.
-For example, some asset types, such as facilities to distribute, liquify and re-gasify natural gas, are not classed as sustainable, even though their function is essential to maintaining the supply to gas-fired power stations, which are classified as green under the taxonomy.
-In cases such as these, these supporting asset classes were 'qualified' as sustainable ex-ante in the study.
+For example, some asset types, such as facilities to distribute, liquify and re-gasify natural gas are not classed as sustainable, even though their function is essential to maintaining the supply to gas-fired power stations which are classified as green under the EU Taxonomy.
+In cases such as these, these supporting asset classes were "qualified" as sustainable ex-ante in the study.

-Some social infrastructure types, particularly those consisting of land, including public parks and sports fields, are not explicitly sustainable activities following the EU taxonomy and yet have little or no adverse sustainability impact themselves.
-Despite the de facto sustainable operation of such assets, there appears to be no clear way of recognising this in an investment product.
-This is because, with the exceptions of forestry and wetland development, the sustainable use of land falls outside EU taxonomy activities.
-Given that these are low-carbon assets, these were also 'qualified' ex-ante as sustainable in the study.
+Some social infrastructure types, particularly those consisting of land, including public parks and sports fields, are not explicitly sustainable activities following the EU Taxonomy and yet have little or no adverse sustainability impact themselves.
+Despite the de facto sustainable operation of such assets, there appears to be no clear way of recognizing this in an investment product.
+This is because, with the exceptions of forestry and wetland development, the sustainable use of land falls outside EU Taxonomy activities.
+Given that these are low-carbon assets, these were also "qualified" ex-ante as sustainable in the study.